henriquesposito/poldis/README.md

 discourses in time with R.

 Political discourse data comes in many types.
-While it is easier to analyze data from official speeches, where there is one speaker, with the available R packages, this only tells a portion of the story of what, how, and where politics gets done.
+While it is easier to analyse data from official speeches, where there is one speaker, with the available R packages, this only tells a portion of the story of what, how, and where politics gets done.
 For most other settings in which political discourse appears as debates, interviews, news